PIC

 Student Volunteer, IEEE Visualization Conference Phoenix, Arizona

-Proudly compiled from LATEX source with tex4ht.
+Compiled from LATEX source with tex4ht.